 * Charge your Android phone to 50% of total battery level.

-* Make sure to use Android Assistant to back up your Android data in case of any accidents of data loss.
+* Make sure to use Coolmuster Android Assistant to back up your Android data in case of any accidents of data loss.

 * Enable USB debugging on your Android device before removing the root.